learnbyexample/Ruby_Scripting/chapters/Arrays.md

 ```

 * get first element or all elements/indices based on a condition
+* the `nums.each_index` example below returns an Enumerator (because a block wasn't supplied)
+    * Enumerator/Enumerable methods can then be used as needed

 ```ruby
 >> nums = [1, 5, 2, 1, 3, 1, 2]